andrew/ultimate-awesome/README.md

 - [awesome-bsd](https://github.com/DiscoverBSD/awesome-bsd) - A collection of awesome BSD related stuff.
 - [Computer-Vision-Video-Lectures](https://github.com/kuzand/Computer-Vision-Video-Lectures) - A curated list of free, high-quality, university-level courses with video lectures related to the field of Computer Vision.
 - [awesome-self-sovereign-identity](https://github.com/animo/awesome-self-sovereign-identity) - An awesome list of self-sovereign identity resources.
+- [fuzzing-tutorial](https://github.com/liyansong2018/fuzzing-tutorial) - Curated list of classic fuzzing books, papers about fuzzing at information security top conferences over the years, commonly used fuzzing tools, and resources that can help us use fuzzer easily. .
 - [AWESOME-Azure-Bicep](https://github.com/ElYusubov/AWESOME-Azure-Bicep) - A curated list of blogs, videos, tutorials, code, tools, scripts, and anything useful to help you learn Azure Bicep - by @ElYusubov.
 - [awesome-42](https://github.com/leeoocca/awesome-42) - 😎 A list of useful resources, links and more for @42School students.
 - [awesome-tools-for-junior-developers](https://github.com/stephhappens/awesome-tools-for-junior-developers) - A curated list of popular tools, tips and tricks for aspiring developers.
 - [awesome-reinforcement-learning-lib](https://github.com/wwxFromTju/awesome-reinforcement-learning-lib) - GitHub's code repository is all you need.
 - [awesome-ava](https://github.com/avajs/awesome-ava) - Awesome AVA resources.
+- [awesome-coq](https://github.com/coq-community/awesome-coq) - A curated list of awesome Coq libraries, plugins, tools, verification projects, and resources [maintainer=@palmskog].
 - [awesome-nlprojects](https://github.com/costezki/awesome-nlprojects) - List of projects related to Natural Language Processing (NLP) that make a geek smile for they exist.
 - [awesome-free-deep-learning-papers](https://github.com/HFTrader/awesome-free-deep-learning-papers) - Free deep learning papers.
 - [ThreatHunting-Keywords](https://github.com/mthcht/ThreatHunting-Keywords) - Awesome list of keywords and artifacts for Threat Hunting sessions.